unclebay143/unclebay143/README.md

 <!--- My name is ##Ayodele Samuel Adebayo##, and --->
 I am an alumni Fellow at TIIDELab a software development initiative in Abuja as a Junior Front-end Developer &#x263A;.

-Currently a Freelancer, Technical Writer and a Part-time Javascript and React Tutor
+Currently a Freelancer, Technical Writer, and a Part-time Javascript and React Tutor

 Solving problems with my software development skills is what moves me and keeps me in a constant quest for knowledge.